bitboxer/bitboxer.de/_posts/2012-10-16-rails-rumble-2012-happy-geocode.markdown

 [OpenStreetMap](http://www.openstreetmap.org).
 A geocoder can reference an address like "Bergstr.
 1, 50789 Köln" to a point on a map.
 There are a few geocoders available for the [OpenStreetMap](http://www.openstreetmap.org), but sadly they have tons of problems.
-Ours does not :) .
+Ours does not :smile: .
 You can find it at [happy-geoco.de](http://happy-geoco.de).

 Please [vote for it](http://railsrumble.com/entries/210-happy-geocode).